oconnor663/jacko.io/posts/async_two.md

 }
 ```

-That example compiles and runs just fine, and it looks like perfectly ordinary
+That compiles and runs just fine, and it looks like perfectly ordinary Rust
-Rust code, but what does the same change look like on our `Foo` future?
+code.
+But what would the same change look like on our `Foo` future?

 ```rust
 LINK: Playground playground://async_playground/compiler_errors/foo_ref.rs